Your Journey to Becoming a NWISR Referee

 As an Independent Contractor, you can sign up for as many or as few facilities as you wish, but the more you are willing to work in, the more likely you are to get games.
 If you only sign up for one facility, and that facility only has one floor, and has games on only a few nights a week, you are not likely to be assigned to many (or any) games at that facility.

-Submit you availabilities
+Step 4.
+Submit your availabilities

 Once you have joined the leagues you wish to work in, the next step is to choose when you are available to be assigned.
 You may submit your availabilities as far in the future as you wish, but most referees provide availabilities for the next four weeks.
 You will need to keep your availability updated regularly.